dwavesystems/dimod/docs/intro/intro_samplers.rst

 The :class:`~dimod.reference.composites.fixedvariable.FixedVariableComposite`
 composite sets the value and removes specified variables from the BQM before sending it to the sampler.
-Fixing variable `x`, the input to the NOT gate, to 1 results in valid solution :math:`z=0` having lower energy (-1) than solution :math:`x=z=1`, which is an invalid state for a NOT gate.

 >>> from dimod import FixedVariableComposite, ExactSolver
 >>> Q = {('x', 'x'): -1, ('x', 'z'): 2, ('z', 'x'): 0, ('z', 'z'): -1}